saratona/KSQLDB/README.md

 | Replicator                | ``wikipedia.parsed``           | ``wikipedia.parsed.replica``          |
 | Elasticsearch sink connector        | ``WIKIPEDIABOT`` (from ksqlDB) | Elasticsearch/Kibana                  |

-In this demo are removed all the security references.
+In this demo all the security references has been removed.

 ## The docker-compose file